 teratree

-Commit to the successful planting of 1 billion trees along the Great Green Wall of Africa, generating sustainable livelihoods for the millions of inhabitants of the Sahel by 2025.
+Commit to the successful planting of one billion trees along the Great Green Wall of Africa, generating sustainable livelihoods for the millions of inhabitants of the Sahel by 2025.

 ripple